Hacking-the-Cloud/hackingthe.cloud/content/aws/enumeration/bypass_cognito_user_enumeration_controls.md

 While this is useful in theory, and a good default to have, it can be bypassed via [cognito-idp:SignUp](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/cognito-idp/sign-up.html) calls for usernames.
 This bypass was originally reported via a GitHub [issue](https://github.com/aws-amplify/amplify-js/issues/6238) in July 2020 and Cognito is still vulnerable as of early 2024.

 !!!
 Note
 	Cognito user pools can be configured to prevent disclosing user existence errors via [alias attributes](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pool-managing-errors.html#cognito-user-pool-managing-errors-prevent-userexistence-errors) for email addresses and phone numbers, but not usernames.
+Be mindful that the 'Prevent user existence errors' setting does not cover all scenarios as detailed below.

 ## Example Responses